 Option 2: Through the CISF Website

-The CISF which is in charge of airport security at all commercial airports in India also has a section on their website called the “Lost & Found”, which helps travellers to trace the baggage that they missed from an airport.
+The Central Industrial Security Force (CISF) which is in charge of airport security at all commercial airports in India, also has a section on their website called the “Lost & Found”, which helps travellers to trace the baggage that they missed from an airport.

 Here is how you can check it online:

 - Click on the “Lost & Found at Airport & Delhi Metro” link (On the lower right side of the website)

 - On the next page, click on “Airports”